henryaj/arrays_challenge/README.md

 # Arrays Challenge

-Weekly challenge from week four at @makersacademy.
+Weekly challenge from week four at Makers Academy.

 Our task was to rewrite Ruby's `inject` method, either by reopening the `Array` class and monkey-patching, or by subclassing `Array`.
 We had to use RSpec testing throughout.